• Skip to content

 Spend some time reviewing these documents with your leadership team.

-You want to make sure that everyone who has management responsibility is on the same page.
+You want to ensure everyone with management responsibility is on the same page.
 This will ensure consistency in practice.

 For example, if one department is OK with employees being late for work, it may not sit well with other departments that enforce a policy for designated office hours.